JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7916 days**.

-And here is a just a random fact -  **A group of whales is called a pod or gam**.
+And here is a just a random fact -  **All racehorses in the U.S. celebrate their birthday on January 1st**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)